oribarilan/pyplz/README.md

 2. Create a `plzfile.py` in the root of your project
 3. Using your terminal, execute `plz` in the root of your project

+!!! tip "Development Dependencies"
-> Development dependencies (e.g., `pytest`) are best included in a dedicated file (e.g. `requirements.dev.txt`).
-Add `plz` to your dev dependencies to make it available in development, out of the box, for every project contributor.
+    For best practice, include development dependencies (e.g., `pytest`) in a dedicated file (such as `requirements.dev.txt`).
+Add `pyplz` to your dev dependencies to ensure it's available out of the box for every project contributor.

 ### Example